pp4rs/2022-uzh/docs/social_rules.md

 The social rules don't cover harassment or discrimination.
 For that, we have a separate code of conduct enforced by the course instructors.
-All members of the Social Media and Web Analytics community are expected to abide by our [code of conduct](../conduct).
+All members of the Programming Practices for Research in Economics community are expected to abide by our [code of conduct](../conduct).

 ## Hat-tip